-The principal activity of the Company is to issue Asset Backed Floating and Fixed Rate Notes denominated in sterling and with a final call option date of 18 August 2022 (together the "Notes"), use the proceeds from the issuance to acquire an interest in a portfolio of mortgage loans from Bank of Scotland plc ("BOS" and "Originator") and to enter into financial arrangements in that connection.
+The principal activity of the Company is to issue asset backed floating rate notes denominated in sterling, with a call option date of 18 March 2026 and a final maturity date of March 2063 (together the "Notes"), use the proceeds from the issuance to acquire an interest in a portfolio of mortgage loans from Bank of Scotland plc ("BOS" and "Originator") and to enter into financial arrangements in that connection.
 The Notes are listed on the London Stock Exchange.
 No future changes in activity are envisaged.